canonical-ols/snapstore-snap-docs/docs/how-to/https.md

     sudo update-ca-certificates

-If this is being done on the snap-store-proxy host, the snap-store-proxy has to be restarted:
+If this is being done on the enterprise-storehost, the enterprise-storehas to be restarted:

     sudo snap restart snap-store-proxy

-After that, snap-store-proxy will be able to verify its status correctly.
+After that, enterprise-storewill be able to verify its status correctly.

 For client machines, `snapd` has to be restarted:

     sudo systemctl restart snapd

-After that, `snapd` on the client device will be able to successfully verify the snap-store-proxy certificate.
+After that, `snapd` on the client device will be able to successfully verify the enterprise-storecertificate.

-A more robust method of ensuring that client devices can talk to the snap-store-proxy using a self signed certificate or one issued by a self signed root is to configure the certificate in question using `snapd` itself:
+A more robust method of ensuring that client devices can talk to the enterprise-storeusing a self signed certificate or one issued by a self signed root is to configure the certificate in question using `snapd` itself:

     sudo snap set system store-certs.cert1="$(cat /path/to/my-cert-or-ca-cert.crt)"